Neuropsychological Testing

 How is neuropsychological testing different from a computerized test that I took?

-Computer assessments, such as the ImPACT concussion battery, may suggest cognitive issues; however, tools like ImPACT are designed for baseline testing, not diagnosis.
-These computerized tests evaluate function without sufficient context, show only mild to moderate correlations with conventional neuropsychological tests, and may pose challenges for the elderly or those not adept with computers.
-In contrast, tests conducted in person, especially when interpreted alongside a patient's history, can surmount these challenges.
+Computer assessments, such as the ImPACT concussion battery, may indicate cognitive impairments; however, tools like ImPACT are primarily designed for baseline testing rather than diagnosis.
+These computerized tests assess cognitive function without adequate contextual information, exhibit only moderate correlations with conventional neuropsychological tests, and may present difficulties for the elderly or individuals with limited computer proficiency.
+In contrast, tests conducted in person, particularly when interpreted in conjunction with a patient’s medical history, can overcome these challenges.

 Do you do medico-legal evaluations to assist in lawsuits or competency exams?